By: Jay Mittelman

 How about a geriatric care manager?
 Or a free consultation with a geriatric care manager, plus help with coordinating services, support for respite care and flexible time off?

-Think about what your employees might like, and consider adding some additional benefits to your list to attract new employees and retain the ones you have.
+Think about what your employees might like, and consider adding some additional benefits to your list to attract new employees (as a part of writing a great job ad) and retain the ones you have.